VoliJS/NestedReact/README.md

 });
 ```

-## Data binding
+# Two-way data binding

+Some lower-level components like custom `<input />` controls does not need models
+and collections, rather single value.
+Also, there might be very different ways how particular
+model attribute is bound to UI control.
+[React Link](https://facebook.github.io/react/docs/two-way-binding-helpers.html)
+is the perfect abstraction to isolate data binding details from the particular bound UI control.

-`nestedreact` supports data binding links compatible with standard React's `valueLink`.
+`NestedReact` supports data binding links which are backward compatible with standard React's Link.

-Create link for object property of Model, Collection, and every object type created with Object.extend().
+You can create link for any property of the state, as well as for any model.

-`var link = object.getLink( 'attr' )`
+`const link = object.getLink( 'attr' )`

-Create boolean link, toggling model in collection.
-True if model is contained in collection, assignments will add/remove given model.
+Or, you can create boolean link, toggling model in collection. `true` if model is contained in collection, assignments will add/remove given model.
 Useful for checkboxes.
-`var link = collection.hasLink( model )`
+`const link = collection.hasLink( model )`

-Links can be created directly using constuctor:
+Links can be created directly using Link constructor, which allows you to handle any custom binding scenario:

 ```javascript
 var Nested = require( 'nestedtypes' );